 Dental services have an important opportunity to address the sustainability of services – from the design of the clinical pathway to the organisation and delivery of care.
 In 2015-16 CSH undertook a project to measure the carbon footprint of dental services in England.
 This work is funded by a grant from Public Health England via Kent, Surrey and Sussex.

-The report (due for release in October 2016) includes detail from the footprinting exercise which CSH has undertaken and refers to full tables of information which are available to all.
+The report released in July 2018 includes detail from the footprinting exercise which CSH has undertaken and refers to full tables of information which are available to all.
 It will also be of methodological interest to those working in sustainability or carbon footprinting in areas other than dentistry.

 Accompanying the report are: